EMERGENCY: HURRICANE MATTHEW

 Present in Haiti even before the earthquake of January 2010, Handicap International was able to launch an immediate earthquake response on a scale unprecedented in the organization’s history.
 Handicap International’s emergency humanitarian relief effort lasted almost two years.
 Its efforts now focus on development activities to help the country build the structures necessary to case-manage people with disabilities and ensure their full inclusion in Haitian society, as well as disaster preparedness.

 Handicap International launched its first operations in Haiti in 2008.
 One of the poorest countries in the world, Haiti is regularly affected by natural disasters and has suffered from decades of political instability.
 The devastating earthquake of 2010 killed more than 230,00 people and as many as 4,000 survivors underwent amputations to save their lives.
-Subsequent hurricanes, including Isaac and Sandy in 2012, left the already battered populace in a state of even greater vulnerability.
+Subsequent hurricanes, including Isaac, Sandy, and most recently Matthew in October, 2016, left the already battered populace in a state of even greater vulnerability.

 People living in the capital Port-au-Prince have acute needs, resulting from high unemployment, especially among young people, the rising cost of basic foods, insecurity, and poor access to water and education.
 Set against this background of widespread poverty, the situation facing people with disabilities is even more alarming and their basic needs are often not met (water, food, accommodation, care, access to orthopedic-fitting and security).